Kiuwan logo

-Developers frequently have to contend with having smaller budgets for larger and larger projects that require quality and security assurance.
+Developers frequently have to contend with smaller budgets for larger projects that require quality and security assurance.
 While there’s an entire ecosystem of tools that can conduct individual types of tests, using these tools separately can make a developer’s job harder than it needs to be and ultimately slow down the process.

 As cyber criminals continue to find new ways to compromise applications, developers often have to conduct more tests.
 However, finding enough funding to conduct every type of test your application needs is a challenge in its own right.